 Tips and Hints

-- Strong winds feature prominently with a strong South-Easter dominating the summer months – this wind has earned itself the nickname of the 'Cape Doctor'.
-In winter the winds generally switch to north east bringing a series of cold fronts over the peninsula.
+- Strong winds feature prominently with a strong South-Easter dominating the summer months – this wind has earned itself the nickname of the 'Cape Doctor.
+In winter the winds generally switch to the northeast bringing a series of cold fronts over the peninsula.
 But don't be fooled the winter months bring some spectacularly clear, warm days that are in fact the best days for hiking.

 South Africa Travel Information